-Perhaps the most common set of side effects for drugs taken internally involves the gastrointestinal system.
-Nearly any drug can cause nausea or an upset stomach, though it may only happen to a handful of users.
-For drugs used externally, skin irritation is a common complaint.
+Perhaps the most common set of side effects for drugs that work inside your body involves the gastrointestinal system.
+Nearly any drug can cause nausea or an upset stomach, though it may only happen to a handful of people.
+For drugs used on the outside, skin irritation is a common complaint.

-Allergic reactions can happen with any drug and can range from itching and rash all the way up to a life-threatening anaphylactic reaction.
+An allergic reaction could happen with any drug.
+That can range from itching and rash all the way to a life-threatening anaphylactic reaction.

 Some drugs can’t help but trigger side effects because of their chemical structure.
-One example is the common allergy drug diphenhydramine (also known by the brand name Benadryl).
-Though it eases allergy symptoms, it also suppresses the activity of the body chemical acetylcholine, and that leads to drowsiness and a host of other side effects, including dry mouth.
+The common allergy drug diphenhydramine (also known by the brand name Benadryl) is one.
+Though it eases allergy symptoms, it also blocks the chemical acetylcholine, and that leads to drowsiness and a host of other side effects, including dry mouth.

-Some drugs have barely noticeable side effects when dosed properly.
-For example, Warfarin (Coumadin, Jantoven), used to prevent blood clots, is usually well tolerated, but serious internal bleeding can occur.
+Some drugs have barely noticeable side effects at the right dose.
+Typically, warfarin (Coumadin, Jantoven), used to prevent blood clots, usually works well and isn't bothersome, but serious internal bleeding can happen in the wrong situation.

-Before a drug can come on the market it must be approved by the FDA.
-The New Drug Applications (NDAs) submitted by pharmaceutical companies contain, first and foremost, clinical evidence that the drug has the therapeutic effect it’s supposed to have and is safe.
-This proof comes from testing of the drug, first in animals and then in humans.
+Before a drug can come on the market, the FDA must approve it.
+The New Drug Applications (NDAs) submitted by pharmaceutical companies have, first and foremost, evidence that the drug has the effect it’s supposed to have and is safe.
+This proof comes from testing the drug, first in animals and then in humans.
 Once the basic questions of safety and efficacy are settled, the FDA will approve the drug if it deems that its benefits outweigh its risks.